 Taking ADRIA’s Communications in ADR course, which builds the foundation of the program, is recommended before the Consensus Decision Making course.
 Students will learn skills for conflict conversations including active listening and assertive expression.
 This course allows students to practice their communications skills so they can implement what they've learned immediately.

 To register for this course or for information on the Communications in ADR course please follow the link below:

 This course builds on the skills learned in Communications in ADR and takes an in-depth look at the theory, model, and skills of consensus decision making.

 Bill Diepeveen has over 25 years’ experience in mediating and facilitating highly complex, and often politically charged, disputes.
 He brings extensive experience dealing with industry, citizen groups, governments, and NGO's, as well as twenty years’ experience in teaching.
 He has written extensively on the subject and was awarded the Lionel J. McGowan award by the ADR Institute of Canada for outstanding leadership in the field of conflict resolution.

 Consensus building involves bringing interested stakeholders together to find creative solutions and a shared commitment to implement those solutions.
 The objective of this certificate program is to help others develop skills in consensus building.
-Developed by the ADR Institute of Alberta, the Consensus Decision Making Certificate Program, provides participants with the skills necessary to achieve consensus decisions through consensus building.

 In this course, students will: